|Sonic the Hedgehog Plush 1

 |This plush is called the "Sonic StickerBomb Plush".

-It's supposedly an Amazon item (Did it sell out and is gone now?) but what company is producing it?
-It's a new take on plush to be sure, even if the name isn't 100% right.
+It's supposedly an Amazon item (Did it sell out and is gone now?)
+It is made by "Toy Factory".
+It's a new take on plush to be sure, even if the name doesn't seem right at first.
 It has nothing to do with stickers, but the fabric used for the blue part is covered in character graphics.
+The name "Sticker Bomb" has been used on several other merchandise, with the busy/graffiti type theme.
+You can search it here on Gear for notebooks, shirts & more.
 It has a blue background, but you can see Sonic, Knuckles, rings, and possibly some shapes there are part of the busy pattern.
 The rest of the doll is normal, with embroidered details & what looks like an ok head/face shape.

 The feet are a little small, as are the hands, but it seems fairly ok otherwise.
 It's an interesting if 'trendy' thing to do for a plush, to make a character out of busy-character fabric.
 It doesn't look terrible though, and would certainly be unique to add to the collection...if you could find it for sale somewhere.